 We cannot constantly carry joy in our lives if we look to the circumstances of life.
 Joy is not the same thing as happiness.
 Happiness depends on circumstances being right.
 If I get a new car, I am happy.
 If someone bumps my fender in the parking lot, I am not happy.
-Joy is inner animation of soul regardless of circumstance.
+Joy is the inner animation of the soul regardless of circumstance.
 Our joy depends on our orientation to God’s providence and promises.

 The foundation for the believer’s rejoicing is in who God is and what He does.
 There are many reasons why a Christian should always rejoice:

 · The God of our salvation – Habakkuk 3:18

 · Our hope — Romans 5:2